 - Lack of Trust.
 The correlate to honesty.
 Overall institutional trust levels had slipped in public opinion polls even prior to the 2008 recession.
 Since then, they’ve dipped even further.
 Charles Green, author of the Trusted Advisor (book and blog) points out that “trust is too vague a term to work with.
 To do something practical, we need first to identify the trust realm; are we talking about personal trust, or business/organizational trust, or social/institutional trust?”
 Trust is after all an idea about a set of behaviors that either reinforce our sense of comfort and safety or alert our brains that the “risk” is too high.
 Lack of trust influences what we feel and the actions we take.
 It is the cornerstone of decision-making.
 Low trust produces feelings of anxiety, apprehension and fear.

 - Coercive Power.
-The nature of organizational hierarchy and power has got significant attention lately.
+The nature of organizational hierarchy and power has been getting significant attention lately.
 I’ve written in this blog about the slow death of authoritarian leadership and the need for greater critical thinking abilities to challenge the imposed status quo.
 But most institutions are still dominated by central authority whose very nature (and “success”) is predicated on coercing behaviors that conform to the will of its senior leadership.
 In their fascinating book, “The Starfish and the Spider,” authors Ori Brafman and Rod Beckstrom write about the difficulties of the Spanish Army in defeating the Apache Tribes of Southwest America.
 Turns out the Apache had no centralized chief, only what was called a Nant’an (Geronimo was a Nant’an) a spiritual and cultural leader with no coercive power.
 In fact, Geronimo did not, and could not, tell the tribes to fight.
 He could only lead by example.
 If the tribal members thought it was a good idea, they would follow.
 The phrase “you should” doesn’t even exist in the Apache language.
 Certainly centralized power has its place in organizing some human activities.
 But its top-down approach is being seriously examined in light of global interconnectedness and instant communication.
 One question central to evaluating coercive power arrangements must focus on the effect coercion has on emotional expression.

 - Peer Pressure & Bullyism.
 Findings in neuroscience show that the brain is constantly on alert for what it perceived as threat and reward.
 While most people understand that peer pressure has real consequences, most workers don’t yet comprehend its brain-altering impact.
 Workplace behaviors that range from subtle coercion (often couched in humor) to outright bullying can place people in emotionally defensive positions.
 Because many people within the workplace haven’t developed their collaborative and conflict management skills, communication, especially when differences occur, can resort to dominant groups (or individuals) imposing their will on others.
 Autonomy is not simply a nice idea, but an essential domain of healthy brain functioning.